11 “Disposables” You Should Stop Buying Now

 Not only does a meal out cost about twice as much as a home-cooked meal, but those takeout containers take a toll on the environment.
 Eating at home puts you in charge of ingredients so you can eat healthier, plus you can reduce waste by washing those plates and utensils when you’re done.
 Beres suggests preparing freezable meals on the weekends if your weeknights get too busy to cook.
 When you do eat at a fast casual restaurant, bring your own reusable plate and silverware, says Zaidman.
 Some restaurants even offer discounts for people who bring in their own takeout containers, he says.

 Using paper plates once, then tossing them in the trash creates unnecessary waste.
 If you’ve been using paper plates because you can’t afford a new set of dishes, head to your local thrift store, suggests Zaidman—you’ll be able to fully stock your kitchen on the cheap, and you won’t have to keep buying new packs of paper goods.
 You have other options to make big parties easy too.
 Renting plates, glasses, and silverware from an event company is cheaper than you’d think, says Zaidman.
 Or, for a no-cost way to cut party waste (and cleanup!), ask guests to bring their own dishes.
 “At the end of the day, it’s nothing you need to source or take care of or clean or buy,” he says.
-In order to save even more money, these are the 8 things you should never buy new.

 If you live in an area with a tax on shopping bags, you might already be in the habit of bringing your own reusable sack to the grocery store.
 But don’t stop there—you can cut more waste by avoiding plastic bags other places, too.
 Use reusable bag for produce like apples and tomatoes, and bring a tote for retail stores, says Zaidman.
 If those totes aren’t your thing, feel free to use one that’s more your style.
 “Maybe you don’t have a tote, but you probably have a backpack or some type of sack,” says Zaidman.
 “There are so many different options.”
 These are the 27 foods you should never buy at the supermarket.